samilait/minesweeper/documentation/Architecture-Documentation.md

 a Minesweeper game.
 The types include OPEN, FLAG, CHORD and HIGHLIGHT.
 This enum is used in Move.java to determine the type of the move.

+### GameStats.java

+GameStats.java is a class that is used for storing and updating game statistics.
+It provides access to the list of moves, but it also keeps track of some cumulative statistics, such as the cumulative euclidian distance travelled by the virtual mouse and the cumulative time spent in the game.

 ### Pair.java

 Pair.java is a simple implementation of a pair of two values.
 It is used